ssddanbrown/inlets/README.md

 * `inlets/inlets:2.6.3`

+### Bind to a different adapter, or to localhost

+By default the inlets server will bind to all adapters and addresses on your machine.

+At times, you may wish to change this, so that you can "hide" the HTTP websocket behind a reverse proxy, adding TLS termination and link-level encryption without exposing the plain HTTP port to the network or Internet.

+Usage:

+* `--bind-addr 127.0.0.1`
+* `--bind-addr 10.0.101.20`

 ### Bind a different port for the control-plane

 You can bind two separate TCP ports for the user-facing port and the tunnel.